 Rather than threaten children with punishment, I constantly encourage them with kind words.
 Leading with love is much more efficient than leading through shame.”
 It’s true: In all situations, highlighting and praising kids’ good behavior goes much further than calling out unruly behavior (and it goes further still when you tell parents or guardians about their child’s triumph).
 Through your example of praising the good you see in kids, you’ll effectively transform kids when they see that good behavior and acts of kindness earn positive attention that feels a million times better than negative feedback.

-Your words of affirmation and praise become a living example of how God feels about kids-even though you both know they’re still capable of messing up.
+Your words of affirmation and praise become a living example of how God feels about kids — even though you both know they’re still capable of messing up.
 Let kids know you’re proud of their triumphs, and you give them reason and desire to repeat their actions.
-“Kids are constantly being told what they’re doing wrong,” adds Dale Hudson, director of children’s ministries at Christ Fellowship Church in Palm Beach, Florida.
+“Kids are constantly being told what they’re doing wrong,” adds Dale Hudson, founder and director of Building Children’s Ministries.
 “Rather than calling them out, let’s call them up to become all God desires them to be.”

 Step 3: Think Before You Communicate

 Your choice of words is critical.
 Whenever you focus on a child or a group of kids — even as an audience — first spend time and thought sculpting what you’ll say because these experiences are incredibly impactful for kids.
 So if you’re going to point out how you saw little Abigail help a teacher clean up after class or you’re addressing the large group from stage, put forethought into it.
 Every interaction you have with kids needs to pass through the filters of value, respect, and love for those children as individuals.
 Ask yourself the following questions.

 - Value: How will I convey the value these children have in God’s eyes and in mine?

 - Respect: What words will I use to express respect?
 What words will I eliminate from my language because they don’t express respect?